slarse/slarse.github.io/content/blog/Programming/java_optional.md

 ```

 While you may argue that null checks are pretty ugly, the real problem is that
 they are not enforced by the type system.
-The could might just as well have been
+The above might just as well have
-written like this:
+been written like this, and the type checker would have been none the wiser:

 ```java
 String value = map.get(10);
 String valueUpper = value.toUpperCase();
 ```

-The program could crash with a `NullPointerException`.
+This program could crash with a `NullPointerException`.
 That's not great.
-But it
+But
-can be even worse.
+it can be even worse.
 What if the call to `value.toUpperCase()` occurs in an
 entirely different part of the program, perhaps hours or even days after
 `Map.get` returned null?
-Then not only do you have a crash, but a crash that
+Then, not only do you have a crash, but a crash that
 can potentially be very difficult to diagnose.

 ## It's easy to miss that a method can return null